-How did you get into your current pursuits of speaking, storytelling, editing and writing?
+How did you get into your current pursuits of speaking, editing and writing?

 After talking my way into a Bachelor of Arts degree in Music and Zoology at Sydney University in 1978, I got a job at the Australian Museum where I worked as a technical writer, was co-author of three scientific catalogues, and editor of scientific publications.
 I then took a diploma in book editing and publishing at Macleay College in Sydney and graduated with distinction.
-Shortly after moving to Canada in 1994, I launched a freelance business in writing and editing, and then added speaking, and more recently storytelling, to the mix.
+Shortly after moving to Canada in 1994, I launched a freelance business in writing and editing, and then added speaking and storytelling to the mix.

 How important is “WORDS .
 STORIES .
 CONVERSATIONS” in what you do?

 It took me a while to figure out those things are at the core of everything I do.
 Whichever pursuits or projects I am involved in, words, stories and conversations are how I connect with people and move them to build bridges within and with each other.

 Is it hard to juggle all your many pursuits?

-Speaking, storytelling, editing and writing require very different skills, but they all involve words, stories and conversations.
+Speaking, editing and writing require very different skills, but they all involve words, stories and conversations.
 So in many ways, they complement each other.
 And because I have worn many hats over the years, I am able to bring a variety of skills and experiences to the stage and the page, and use them to tell stories and start conversations.

 For more information about Jenny and her various pursuits and projects, click on the buttons below, or contact Jenny today.